Joon (Korean name)

-Joon, also spelled Jun, Chun, or June, is a rare Korean family name, as well as a common element in Korean given names.
+Joon, also spelled Jun, Chun, or June, is a rare Korean family name, as well as a Korean given name.

 As a family name

 The family name Joon is written with only one hanja, meaning (俊).
 The 2000 South Korean Census found 72 people with this family name.
-All belonged to one bon-gwan, from Cheongju.
+All belonged to one clan, from Cheongju.

-In given names

-There are 34 hanja with the reading "Joon" on the South Korean government's official list of hanja which may be used in given names; the more common ones are listed in the table above.

-Single-syllable given name
+Given name

 People with the given name Joon include: